eyra/port/README.md

 Code in [Javascript types](src/framework/types) and [Python api](src/framework/processing/py/port/api/) are currently created by hand.
 Since both of them are implementions of the same model we will seek the opportunity in the future to define this model in a more abstract way and generate the needed Javascript and Python code accordingly.

 ### React
 The project is a react app created by [create-react-app](https://create-react-app.dev).
 This is not set in stone for the future but it was a nice way to speed up the development process in the beginning.
 Using this strongly opinionated setup hides most of the configuration.
-It uses [w   ebpack](https://webpack.js.org/concepts) to bundle and serve the app.
+It uses [webpack](https://webpack.js.org/concepts) to bundle and serve the app.

 ### Code style
 The project uses [ts-standard](https://github.com/standard/ts-standard) for managing the code style.
 This is a TypeScript Style Guide, with linter and automatic code fixer based on StandardJS.